chetnashah/webconcepts/nodejsNotes.md

 The module that gets loaded first via the cli is the main module.

+### closing server from code

+`httpServer.close(cb)` - close the server, graceful shutdown to no longer accept connections, frees up event loop from listening to file I/O and gets the process ready for shutdown.
+The optional cb will be called once the 'close' event occurs

+### Process monitoring

+Something outside of the app process, which is in charge of checking health and app process restart in case it crashes. e.g. `systemd`, `pm2`, `upstart`, `forever`.

 ### error handling

 Default behavior:
 The `uncaughtException` event is emitted in the `process` eventEmitter when an uncaught JavaScript exception bubbles all the way back to the event loop.
 By default, Node.js handles such exceptions by printing the stack trace to stderr and exiting with code 1, overriding any previously set process.exitCode.

 **Note**: The correct use of 'uncaughtException' is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process.
-It is not safe to resume normal operation after 'uncaughtException'.
+It is not safe to resume normal operation after 'uncaughtException', so just terminate by calling `exit` in this listener.

 To restart a crashed application in a more reliable way, whether 'uncaughtException' is emitted or not, an external monitor should be employed in a separate process to detect application failures and recover or restart as needed.